 Two Decades of Indispensable Palm Center Achievements

 For 24 years, the Palm Center has consistently set the narrative on LGBT military service by providing scientific and medical facts, establishing the support of military leaders and medical experts, and sharing the history of successful inclusive policies in key allied militaries.
-At every step of the way, our partners in advocacy and politics have recognized our essential role in helping make crucial progress in advancing LGBT equality, culminating in the repeal of DADT a decade ago and the reversal of the transgender service ban this year.
+At every step of the way, our partners in advocacy and politics have recognized our essential role in helping make crucial progress in advancing LGBT equality, culminating in the repeal of DADT a decade ago and the reversal of the transgender service ban in 2016 and again in 2021.
 Below are highlights of our indispensable achievements.

 Researched Gay and Lesbian Troops in Foreign Militaries

 From our very first event in January 2000, an international conference on DADT and military personnel policies, Palm has worked to shift the public conversation in ways that would move decision-makers.
 On this topic, we generated dozens of media headlines, including front page articles in the New York Times, about gays and lesbians serving successfully in the British, Canadian, Israeli and other foreign forces.
 We know this theme helped influence judges, journalists, politicians, and military leaders.
 Senator Susan Collins explained her vote to repeal DADT, in part, in terms of the lessons of foreign militaries.